-2024: Planned activities
+2025: Planned activities

-- 1. Implement recommendations from the Vermont Department of Health-HIE Integration Plan.
-Continue to embed data into EHRs as appropriate. - 2.
-Engagement with consultant on developing a strategic roadmap for social determinants of health.
-This aligns with the Federal direction on treating the "whole person". - 3.
-Provide incentive payments to providers to connect more of the health system electronically through moving from paper charts to EHRs and connecting them to HIE (this work item is known as Medicaid Data Access and Aggregation Program (MDAAP)). - 4.
-Establish a subcommittee to scope, define, and make incremental improvements on data completeness in the HIE.
-This can include the completeness of EHR records for certain data elements and robustness of data types available. - 5.
-Initial phases of scoping, including gathering requirements for an advanced analytics platform. - 6.
-Initial phases of scoping and gathering requirements for a future procurement of a care coordination and referral platform with a broad stakeholder group.
+- Complete Phase 1 of VDH-VHIE Integration by ingesting the first two data sources from VDH into the VHIE, including birth records and immunization data from batch uploads and manual entry.
+The VHIE already receives death data from VDH's Electronic Death Registration System (EDRS) and immunization data transmitted via HL7 messages to the Immunization Registry (IMR).
+The project team will also begin planning for Phase 2 of the VDH-VHIE Integration to start in mid-2025. - 2.
+Complete the SDOH Strategic Roadmap, in collaboration with our internal and external partners to align the with the Federal direction on treating the "whole person". - 3.
+Complete incentive payments to providers to connect more of the health systems electronically through moving from paper charts to EHRs and connecting them to HIE (this work item is known as Medicaid Data Access and Aggregation Program (MDAAP)).
+This work is scheduled to be completed in 2025. - 4.
+Continue work with the Data Completeness Subcommittee to make incremental improvements on data completeness in the HIE.
+This includes the completeness of EHR records for certain data elements and robustness of data types available. - 5.
+Complete scoping, including gathering requirements for an advanced analytics layer for the UHDS and begin implementation. - 6.
+Continue discussions regarding expanding participation in national networks, specifically the Trusted Exchange Framework and Common Agreement (TEFCA), led by Assistant Secretary for Technology Policy and Office of the National Coordinator for Health Information Technology (ASTP/ONC). - 7.
+Explore designation of the HIE as a Health Data Utility, to align more closely with our HIE activities. - 8.
+Begin initial phases of scoping and gathering requirements for the procurement of a care coordination and referral platform with a broad stakeholder group.
+This work was slated to begin in 2024 but was pushed to 2025, in 2025 initial stakeholder and requirements gathering will be completed.